Cu3PO42/KeySAVe-Documentation/dumping/battle-videos.md

 3. Start a battle and forfeit.
 4. When asked to save the battle video, say yes.
 5. Close your 3DS, take out the SD card and put it into your computer.
-6. Go to the dumping tab in KeySAVe, click open file.
+6. Go to the dumping tab in KeySAVᵉ, click open file.
 7. Go to TODO and select the battle video you want to view.

 You're all good to go now!